CivicaDigital/TDD-Dojo/readme.md

 Run the tests again and they should all pass.
 There isn't a way to refactor this, so we can skip this step for this test.

-The next test we need to create is to test that if the input is divisble by 5, then the service return "Buzz".
+The next test we need to create is to test that if the input is divisible by 5, then the service return "Buzz".

  ```cs
 [Test]